-- 1. Shin guards are MANDATORY and MUST be covered by socks. - 2.
-Each team is guaranteed three games.
+1. Shin guards are MANDATORY and MUST be covered by socks.

+2. Each team is guaranteed three games.
 All games will be played in two 20 minute halves.
-Each game will have a 3-minute on-field warmup and 1-minute halftime. - 3.
-Maximum goal differential per game is six (6).
+Each game will have a 3-minute on-field warmup and 1-minute halftime.

+3. Maximum goal differential per game is six (6).
 Forfeits will result in a six goal advantage.
-Final scores will be adjusted to reflect a six goal differential when entered into the records. - 4.
-Each team is allowed ONE time-out per game.
-Additionally, you may call an unlimited number of 'Goalkeeper Substitution' timeouts which may be called on an out-of-bounds (top net included) possession or a foul that has been awarded in YOUR team's favor, if your own goalkeeper has possession of the ball in their hands (not feet), or after any goal scored by either team.
+Final scores will be adjusted to reflect a six goal differential when entered into the records.

+4. Each team is allowed ONE time-out per game.
+Additionally, you may call an unlimited number of 'Goalkeeper Substitution' timeouts which may be called on all whistles in your team's favor or if your team's goalkeeper has possession of the ball in their hands (not feet), or after any goal scored by either team.